csprance/cs_osn_to_tsn/README.md

 # Object Space Normals To Tangent Space Normals
 A modo kit by @csprance to convert an OSN to a TSN directly inside of modo using xNormal.

+> [xNormal](https://xnormal.net/) must be installed on the users system in order to convert between the two different maps.

 ## Installation
 This is a modo kit so install it like normal.
 I've only tested this on Modo 12, but I don't think it's doing anything fancy.
 Let me know if you run into any issues and if it works on other versions of modo!